byronholldorf/uMulti/README.md

 * pointers to the stack are not supported.
     * Parts of the stack are moved during every context switch.
 Pointers to stack locations will not work.
 * timings cannot be guaranteed
     * uMulti_delays should be considered "wait at least n sec/ms".
 It is up to you to yield in threads in a timely manner.
 Threads must wait until their turn to execute and hence cannot guarantee any sort of timing.
-Also the order of thread execution used (A-B-C-D-E-E-D-C-B-A, due to how memory compaction works) will cause some additional jitter.
+Also the order of thread execution used (A-B-C--C-B-A, due to how memory compaction works) will cause some additional jitter.
 * Possible problems with other libraries, especially ones that use delay().
     * since delay() is implemented as a busy-wait, libraries that use this method will block out all other threads.
 This is probably acceptable if the library needs to do short, time-sensitive operations.
 * Different GCC versions may break the code
     * There are many presumptions about how GCC will generate code.
 Although it appears to work on avr-gcc 7.2.0, other versions could break it. _This may or may not be partially or fully fixed in future versions by using asm instead of c++._

 ## Usage

+Note that the main loop must contain either a uMulti_yield or a uMulti_delay.
+Otherwise other threads will never have the opportunity to run.

 ### Standard usage
 method|usage